 Do I Have to Give the Police My Phone Password?

+If your phone is password protected this gives you a layer of protection in the event of arrest or police questioning.
 You do not have to provide your password to the police, even during an arrest.
 This is protected under your right to remain silent during an arrest.
 Granted, failure to provide a password won’t stop police from attempting to access your phone or data.
 They are still allowed to try and get into your phone without it.

 The police have sophisticated methods of getting into our devices, so not providing the password won’t stop them for long.
 Still, you will not face charges for not complying with a request for your password at this time.

-If You Consent to a Search Phone
+If You Consent to a Search Phone Then No Search Warrant Required

 If you’re going in or out of the country, you may be subjected to a search.
 Border agents are allowed to search any of your personal technology without a warrant.
 The border agents are bound by fewer restrictions in regards to their search than the police.